wilsonmar/k-rail/README.md

 # Viewing policy violations

 There are a few ways of viewing violations.
-Violations from realtime feedback and the Events API is most useful for users, but violations from logs is most useful for presentation and analysis.
+Violations from realtime feedback and the Events API is most useful for users.
+But violations from logs is most useful for presentation and analysis.

 ## Violations from realtime feedback